 This definition paints for me the following picture of “freedom”…

 I (totally subjectively) find a law or a governor to be oppressive.
-For example, I hate getting tickets from traffic cameras, or I feel that jaywalking is a silly infringement of my rights, or I feel that the speed limit on this particular stretch of road should be considerably higher, or … whatever.
+For example, I hate getting tickets from those silly traffic cameras, or I feel that jaywalking is a ridiculous infringement of my rights, or I feel that the speed limit on this particular stretch of road should be considerably higher, or … whatever.
 My personal power and my right to self-determination are being suppressed or restrained.
 I desire to be exempt or released or liberated from these onerous constraints in my personal choice or action.
+I want to drive where I want, walk where I want, and go as fast as I want.
 I want liberty, independence, FREEDOM!

 But I digress.